ABOUT the BOOK

 What is this deep-rooted story DNA?
-Put simply, a hero or heroine meets their opposite, assimilate it and are changed.
-Every story, at some level, follows this pattern – because it’s the same pattern we use when we interpret the world, too.
+Put simply, a hero meets their opposite, assimilates it and is changed.
+Every story, at some level, follows this pattern – because it’s the same pattern we use when we interpret the world.

 In Into the Woods, John uses examples gathered over 30 years of studying and teaching story structure and making programmes watched by millions of people around the world.

 This is just not a how-to book for scriptwriters, it is a philosophy of how to communicate effectively in a way that resonates with the deepest part of the human psyche – through story.